Nimakra/CarbonFootprintAssistant/README.md

 ### Prerequisites

 Follow these instructions from the Azle Book [to install all the required tools and set up your environment](https://demergent-labs.github.io/azle/installation.html).
-If you have already installed the required tools, you can skip this step.
+You can skip this step if you have already installed the required tools.
 After you have installed the required tools, you can move on to the next step.

 ### Installation